camunda/camunda-docs/docs/reference/supported-environments.md

 ### Kubernetes

-Camunda 8 self-managed supports the following [CNCF Certified Kubernetes distributions](https://www.cncf.io/training/certification/software-conformance/#benefits).
+Camunda 8 Self-Managed supports the following [CNCF Certified Kubernetes distributions](https://www.cncf.io/training/certification/software-conformance/#benefits).
 Some distributions include custom patches or upstream source code changes.
 Camunda will not provide support for issues arising from these changes.
-The management of the Kubernetes cluster as well as underlying infrastructure, remains your responsibility; we do not offer direct support for these components.
+The management of the Kubernetes cluster and underlying infrastructure remains your responsibility.
+We do not offer direct support for these components.

 - [Stock Kubernetes](/self-managed/setup/install.md)
 - [Cloud service providers](/self-managed/setup/install.md) [recommended]